Kristine E. Kellejian

 General method of instruction

-Seminar-style class discussions, small group work, one possible field trip, and lectures.
+Seminar-style class discussions, small group work, lectures.

 Class assignments and grading

 Assigned readings; research tasks; in-class writing assignments; daily homework; 4-5 short papers (2-3 pages); 1 final research project/paper (8+ pages).
 Quizzes and a midterm exam.
 Preparation and Participation (includes peer review, a short oral presentation, and contributions to class discussions and small group work): 70%